maxzheng/great-life-guide/README.md

 ==================

 Life is great when you are able to fully understand, do, and enjoy everything that it has to offer.
-This lists the steps to achieve that in a sustainable way, so everyone can be happy and do great things.
+This lists the steps to achieve that in a sustainable way, so everyone can be happy and productive.

 Before we start, we need to keep these goals in mind, our true north, so we don't get lost: